civicrm/org.civicrm.mosaicomsgtpl/README.md

 # org.civicrm.mosaicomsgtpl

-> This extension is EXPERIMENTAL and UNUSPPORTED.
+> This extension is EXPERIMENTAL and UNSUPPORTED.
 If you would like to become a maintainer,
 > please post an issue and mention `totten`.

 ![Screenshot](/images/screenshot.png)